Back to Writing

 This function uses a small config dictionary that maps a task_type (like "blog") to:

-This simple refactor replaced about 100 lines of duplicated code.
-More importantly, adding a new content type is much easier (and I plan on adding many more!)
+This refactor replaced about 100 lines of duplicated code.
+Adding a new content type is now much easier.

 Until next week,